georgeholt1/investment-dash/README.md

 :link: [Link](https://investment-return-dashboard.onrender.com) to the deployed application.

 :exclamation: **Important note**
 The above link may take a couple of minutes to open the application.
 This is because it's hosted using the free tier on [Render](https://render.com/), which automatically puts applications in a dormant state between periods of inactivity.
+Sometimes the app will not cold start due to an issue on Render's end.
+In that case, follow the instructions below to build the app locally.

 ## Usage